Martin Lewis gives his energy bill advice as he warns of ‘unaffordable’ price hikes

 Lewis added that some energy companies might offer existing customers cheap fixed rate deals.

-However, he said the only time to take a fixed rate deal is if the cost of it is 40% of the current £1,277 price cap.
+However, he said the only time to take a fixed rate deal is if the cost of it is 40 per cent of the current £1,277 price cap.

 "If your company offers a fix you have to calculate how much above the price cap it is," he said.